Here’s a free, quick and easy mini Christmas stocking knitting pattern you can knit flat with 2 straight needles.

 Step 2: Knit the stocking leg

-Note: if knitting a striped stocking, change color every 2 rows.
+Note: if knitting a striped stocking, change colour every 2 rows.

-i.e. R1&2 in color A, R3&4 in color B etc until the last row.
+i.e. Knit R1&2 in the cuff colour (A), R3&4 in colour B etc until the last row.
 Knit the final row as third row in final color.

 R1: If you knit a fluffy cuff with 20 stitches, just knit 20.
 Otherwise, decrease by 2: (k2tog, k9) x 2 [20 stitches]